DevangML/Advanced-Scientific-Calculator/README.md

-# Advanced-Scientific-Calculator
+# PSAP-Project-Sem1
-This is the repository for Advanced Scientific Calculator project in C
+This is the repository for C project in semester 1